cultivate-hfc/gfc-api-docs/source/includes/_external_prediction_sets.md

 ## External Prediction Sets Creation

-This API is for submitting forecasts generated outside of Cultivate Forecasts, which will then be scored when the question/answer resolves.
+This API is for submitting forecasts, which will then be scored when the question/answer resolves.

 Each submission is known as an `ExternalPredictionSet` and each prediction set contains 1 or more predictions.
 If a question has 3 possible answers, then a prediction set for that question should contain 3 predictions.
 If a question is a binary question (ie. a Yes/No question), then the prediction set should have a single prediction (and the opposing value is automatically calculated).
 Other than binary questions, all predictions in a prediction set should sum to 1.0 (ie. in a 3-option question, answer a: 0.2, answer b: 0.3, answer c: 0.5).